IceHe/lib/mac/setup-guide.md

     1. `Preferences` → `General` → `Preferences`
     1. Enable `Load preference from a custom folder or URL`
     1. Select the config folder _from the dotfiles downloaded above_
-    1. Select Save changes `When Quitting`
+    1. Select : Save changes `When Quitting`

 1. Enable the access to the system clipboard

-    Do it manually if the synchronization does not work well
+    I can Do it manually if the synchronization does not work well

     1. `Preferences` → `General` → `Selection`
     1. Enable `Applications in terminal may access clipboard`